 While the KKM barrels might be overkill for a standard home defense setup, if you’re trying to improve your accuracy in a competitive setting using high-quality loads, KKM can do wonders for your grouping.

 Prices accurate at time of writing

 If you know a thing or two about modding Glocks, chances are you’re already familiar with Zev.

 This company makes some of the coolest slides and most responsive triggers for Glock models.

 Zev barrels don’t just come in pretty colors…they’re also made with match-grade steel that’s resilient and withstands excessive pressure from shooting with a suppressor.

 Many also come with the option of threading as well, making it simple to mount a suppressor if you’ve got one.

 The durability that comes with the pre-hardened stainless steel barrel offers improved resistance against friction and corrosion.

 And as an added bonus, all of Zev’s barrels are drop-in barrels, so you don’t need any gunsmithing expertise when swapping out your OEM barrel.

 Glock markets itself as perfection straight out of the box.
-And if you can get past the blocky handle of pre-gen4 models, they really are almost perfect.
-But that doesn’t mean that you can’t take an already optimal design and tweak it to suit your sensibilities!
+But that doesn’t mean that you can’t take an already decent design and tweak it to suit your sensibilities!